art2art/reproducible_research_2/NOAA_exploration.md

 ## Conclusion

-Tornado together with  is the most harmful  which has caused over 90,000 injuries in the last 60 years.
-Thunderstorm wind, flood, excessive heat, and lighting were among the most harmful events following tornadoes.
-Likewise, most deadly events were caused also by tornadoes, with about 5,600 deaths in the past 60 years.
-Excessive heat, heat, flash flood, and lighting were among the most deadly events following tornadoes.
-Finally, flooding had the greatest economic consequences, with over 150 billion dollars in property damages.
-Other hydrometereological events that caused great property damage were hurricanes, tornadoes, storm surges/tides, and flash flooding.
+Tornadoes together with thunderstorm winds, floods and excessive heat were the most harmful severe weather events, which caused over 90000 injuries only in the last 60 years.
+Most deadly events were caused also by tornadoes with about 5600 deaths in the past 60 years.
+Floods had the greatest economic consequences with over 150 billion dollars in property damages.
+Hurricanes, storm surges, tornadoes caused the greates economic consequences as well as.